edvind/minecraft-service/README.md

 Q: How do I send a command to the server?

-A: Either use the built-in command using `service minecraft command "server command here"` or echo to specified fifo in config; eg. ´echo "your command here" > /path/to/console.input`
+A: Either use the built-in command using `service minecraft command "server command here"` or echo to specified fifo in config; eg. `echo "your command here" > /path/to/console.input`